paradise-fi/RoFI/examples/simulator/distributionBlockingTask/readme.txt

 to queue a task before a blocking function tasks that has already been queued.

 Barrier Function Tasks prevent other tasks from being queued infront of them once they are in the queue, no matter the priority.

+The intended outcome is that all non-barrier function tasks return their values in a monotone rising sequence.
+Check resultLogs/2_log.txt for the correct output.